 From the map, you can press to open a menu of things to track and the guiding wind will then lead you directly to the nearest item within the selected category, all you have to do is follow it.

 Even better is that you can see the direction the wind is guiding you from the map, so if it seems to be leading you north then you can just fast-travel to a village or camp in the north and thanks to how truly fast the fast travel is in Ghost of Tsushima, you can just jump from one location to the next, following the wind and gathering the collectables you need in no time!

 On top of all that, with the Traveller’s Attire equipped, the controller will vibrate when you get closer to a record and at a certain distance a Firefly will even appear to literally put a big blinking light above the collectable, it really couldn’t be easier to find these collectables so I don’t think you have anything to worry about.

-And lastly, obviously, completing every trophy requirement will result in you earning this final trophy… The Platinum Trophy!
+And lastly, obviously, completing every trophy requirement in this Ghost of Tsushima Trophy Guide will result in you earning this final trophy… The Platinum Trophy!

 Obtain all trophies.

 Thank you for choosing PlatGet as your source for this Ghost of Tsushima Trophy Guide, consider checking out our reviews and other guides!